A new cemetery was laid out in 1888 on the Boston Road. The mortuary chapel's photograph appears onPanoramio.

 - You might find the following book of value: "The Royal Lincolnshire Regiment Territorials and Volunteers", by H. R. Tweed, subtitled: "A History of the Horncastle Detachment, 4th Battalion The Lincolnshire Regiment (Territorial Army), from the raising of the original Volunteer Corps in 1803 to the present time," Horncastle, W.K.
 Morton & Sons, 1936.
-The 4th Battalion had a drill hall on Boston Road.
-In 1913, the commander was Captain Herbert Arthur HOWES.

 - The First Lincolnshire Rifle Volunteers (G Company) formed in 1861 had 83 members in 1881.
 There Drill Hall, as above, was on the Boston Road.
 In 1881, R. C. ARMSTRONG was captain; Arthur ELWOOD was first sargeant; Hugh GEORGE was surgeon; the Rev. Arthur SCHRIVENOR, chaplain.
 Another source calls this unit G Company of the Lincolnshire Regiment of Volunteers and its formation as 1860.

 - In 1905, Herbert Arthur HOWES was captain; Frederick F. BAMBER was first sargeant.